What’s the best bike frame material?

 What your bike frame is made from – whether that's steel, aluminium, titanium or carbon fibre – can affect your race performance.
 Here's how, why, and what you should consider before you make your choice…

-There are all sorts of half-truths and downright myths bandied around about frames: aluminium ones are harsh; steel and titanium bikes are springy; carbon-fibre frames outrank any other…
+There are all sorts of half-truths and downright myths spread about what’s the best bike frame material: aluminium ones are harsh; steel and titanium bikes are springy; carbon-fibre frames outrank any other…

-But the truth is, you can make an excellent bike from any of these frame materials, and the ride characteristics have more to do with how the bike is designed and built than the frame material used.
+But the truth is, you can make an excellent bike from any of these frame materials.
+The ride characteristics have more to do with how the bike is designed and built than the frame material used.

 Sure, some aluminium bikes do transfer bumps in the road straight through to you in the saddle, but not all aluminium bikes are like that.
 Plus plenty of carbon bikes, for example, are equally harsh.